49 Notable alumni of

 -

-Brian William Moran is an American professional baseball pitcher in the Atlanta Braves organization.
+Brian William Moran is an American professional baseball pitcher who is a free agent.
 Moran played college baseball at the University of North Carolina.
 He was drafted by the Seattle Mariners in the seventh round of the 2009 Major League Baseball draft.
 He made his Major League Baseball (MLB) debut in 2019 with the Miami Marlins (for whom he's played in two separate stints) and has also played for the Toronto Blue Jays and Los Angeles Angels.

 -